The Complete Guide To Restaurant Kitchen Resin Floors

 Acrylicon Cure Time

-One of the key benefits to Acrylicon resin floors is its cure time.
+One of the key benefits to Acrylicon resin floors is the cure time.
 As it is a Thermoset plastic, it only needs to cure once, meaning shutdown time is greatly reduced.

 To put this into context, you can read our case study, where we completed an Acrylic resin floor in the kitchen at the prestigious Shangri-La at The Shard.
 Within 2 hours of this final coat being applied, the equipment was returned to the kitchen and re-commissioned for immediate use.
 Also, as we divided the kitchen into 4 areas and structured shifts so that we were working 24 hours a day, the kitchen was able to remain operating throughout the works with minimal disruption.